 Once the old rules are gone, a new world of possibility opens up.

 While writers possess many powers, cobbling together an array of tech tools in order to start and manage a subscription-based business tends not to be one of them.
 Ben Thompson, Luke Timmerman, and Nick Quah have all made similar observations about how surprisingly difficult it is to figure out a payments system that is both flexible and reliable, manage administrative work, and handle customer support, all while running an intensive journalistic operation.
 In his first year of operating The Timmerman Report, for instance, Timmerman estimated that 40 percent of his time was spent attending to business matters.
 To many, these barriers are deal-breakers.

-Substack’s mission, then, can be summed up in one sentence:
+Substack’s goal, then, can be summed up in one sentence:

 Make it simple to start a publication that makes money from subscriptions.

 We are developing an all-in-one service to let writers get paid by reaching audiences that value them.
 Our tools will include easy-to-use editing software that can handle the simultaneous publication of stories and newsletters; a payments solution that makes subscriptions intuitive and manageable for both publisher and reader; sharing features that allow stories to find large audiences outside the paywalls; and design templates so that publishers can create beautiful reading experiences.
 We make money only when our publishers make money, taking a small cut of subscription revenue or charging recurring fees based on earnings thresholds.